lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 +-- ... --+- ... -+---+- ... -+~~~~~~~~~~~~~~~~~~~~~
 ~~~~
 {: #Fig-ACKREQ title='SCHC ACK REQ detailed format'}

-The size of the SCHC ACK REQ header is generally not a multiple of the L2 Word size.
-Therefore, a SCHC ACK REQ generally needs padding bits.

 ### SCHC Abort formats {#Aborts}